Željko Filipović

-Željko Filipović (born 3 October 1988) is a retired Slovenian professional footballer who played as a defensive midfielder.
+Željko Filipović (born 3 October 1988) is a Slovenian retired professional footballer who played as a defensive midfielder.

-Career

-Club
+Club career

 In 2018 Filipović played for Dynamo Brest in Belarus.
 He left the club in December 2018.
 On 6 February 2019, FC Atyrau announced the signing of Filipović.
 In June 2019 he announced in an interview that he had left the club.
-On 26 July 2019, Filipović signed a two-year-deal with Serbian club Vojvodina.
+On 26 July 2019, Filipović signed a two-year deal with Serbian club Vojvodina.

+International career

+Filipović made his debut for Slovenia in an August 2013 friendly match away against Finland.